Robust non-computability of dynamical systems and computability of robust dynamical systems: Proof of Theorem B -- robust non-computability in the discrete-time case

-\begin{remark}Theorem \ref{noncomputability-robustness} demonstrates that non-computability can maintain its strength when considering standard topological structures, as in the study of natural phenomena such as identifying invariant sets of a dynamical system.
-This robustness can manifest in a powerful way: the non-computability of the basins of attraction persists continuously for every function that is ``$C^1$ close to $f$''. \end{remark}
+\begin{rem}Theorem B demonstrates that non-computability can maintain its strength when considering standard topological structures, as in the study of natural phenomena such as identifying invariant sets of a dynamical system.
+This robustness can manifest in a powerful way: the non-computability of the basins of attraction persists continuously for every function that is ``$C^1$ close to $f$''. \end{rem}